arimue/PlanetScope_landslide_tracking/tutorial/Tutorial5_Remapping_and_Video.md

 postprocessing.make_video(matches, video_name = "timelapse_remapped.mp4", ext = "_remap", crop = 300)
 ```

 This function will find the reference and remapped secondary images and create a video (timelapse_remapped.mp4) and a GIF (timelapse_remapped.gif) out of these images.
-Use the crop options to discard pixels along the image margins.
+Histogram matching is applied to have similar brightness values and the date of acquisition is placed in the upper left corner.
+Use the crop option to discard pixels along the image margins and zoom in on the scene center.
 If you would like to create a timelapse from the original PlanetScope scenes, set the file extension to "".

 <img src='./figures/remapped_scenes.gif' width='500'>
 Images © 2023 Planet Labs PBC